kevinslin/aws-reference-notes/README.md

 This is a compilation of all **Note-able** areas of the AWS Docs, extracted from the AWS public documentation.

-It is a work in progress!
+It is a work in progress.